 These are the findings of a report by Spain’s Registry of Tax Advisors and Economists (Reaf), titled “The opinion of tax adviser economists on our tax system”.

-Fifty-five percent of the 900 Spanish tax advisors interviewed said that these changes of tax residence to another country or region were only theoretical, so only on paper without physically moving.
+Fifty-five percent of the 900 Spanish tax advisors interviewed said that these changes of tax residence to another country or region were primarily only theoretical, so only on paper without physically moving.

 Sixty-eight percent of Spanish tax advisors considered the number of fiscal address changes were on the up in Spain and 57 percent said the number of queries they had personally received relating to tax residence changes had also increased.